-The learning and teaching of history at Sir Alexander Fleming Primary School and Nursery, aims to provide opportunities to understand, appreciate and enjoy the multicultural world in which we live and to celebrate its rich diversity.
-We aim to develop children's ability to chronicle, investigate and explain the past and thereby understand our world as it is.
+The learning and teaching of history at Sir Alexander Fleming Primary School aims to provide opportunities to understand, appreciate and enjoy the multi-cultural world in which we live and to celebrate its rich diversity, considering how the past influences the present.
+We aim to develop children's ability to understand, investigate and explain the past, both in Britain and the wider world, thereby understanding our world and society as it is.